eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 **Optionally, validates the properties of the WSCD**

 The WUA describes the certifications and the other relevant properties of the WSCD, i.e., the secure cryptographic device included in the Wallet Unit to store and manage cryptographic keys.
 The security level of the WSCD is a key determinant for the overall Level of Assurance (LoA) of the Wallet Unit.
-For obtaining a PID, the Wallet Unit and the WSCD will need to comply with the requirements for LoA High.
+For obtaining a PID, the Wallet Unit and the WSCD will comply with the requirements for LoA High.
 For other attestations, LoA High or Substantial will be needed, depending on the requirements of the Attestation Provider.

 **Verifies that the PID key or the attestation key is protected by the WSCD**